Life Science and Technology News

 The Bacillus subtilis genome (BGM) vector is a novel cloning system for large DNA fragments developed by Prof. Itaya at Keio Univ., in which the entire 4.2 Mb genome of B. subtilis functions as a vector.
 The BGM vector system has several attractive properties, such as a large cloning capacity of over 3 Mb, stable propagation of cloned DNA and various modification strategies using RecA-mediated homologous recombination.
 However, genetic modifications using the BGM vector system have not been fully established, and this system had not been applied to transgenesis.
 In our laboratory, we have applied the BGM system to mouse genome, and have developed the genetic modification methods of the BGM vector system and the BGM transgenesis techniques.

-Associate Professor Junji Hirota
+Professor Junji Hirota

 Room 201, B1B2-Annex C, Suzukakedai campus